 So, there we have our top 10 compact binoculars, and we will say that if you are looking for the best waterproof and fog proof binoculars in the UK, we’re not sure you’ll find them in this selection, or at even close to this price!
 Before we go on to give you a verdict, let’s have a quick look at why that might be, and what else you need to look for when considering a pair of these.

 To start with, we should say that the above 10 examples of compact binoculars are all what we would call ‘cheap’.
 Yes, some are more expensive than others – the range between the cheapest and most expensive is in the £20 area – but not considerably so.
-Each is designed to be affordable, and to be used for hobby purposes rather than as professional binoculars.
-For top-quality optics, you need to pay a great deal more than the £30 top price on our list.
+Each is designed to be affordable and to be used for hobby purposes rather than as professional binoculars so none of these are going to have amazing build quality.
+For top-quality optics, you need to pay a great deal more than the £30 price point on our list.

 However, that’s not to say these are not decent; some of them are very nice binoculars at the price, and two, in particular, we like very much.
 Notably, they are the two most expensive on the list.
 If you want cheap binoculars for having in your backpack and occasional use, then there are a few around £10 on our list that will fit the bill.
 Bear in mind you won’t get great quality but they will bring objects closer to you.